aryan225a/Oculus/README.md

 - **Adjust trigger time** in Apps Script Triggers menu
 - **Filter specific sites** by editing the n8n workflow
 - **Change email recipient** in the `GmailApp.sendEmail()` call

 ---

-## 🔐 Data & Privacy Model

-- No data leaves your machine without your consent
-- ActivityWatch runs locally
-- n8n runs locally
-- Google Sheet belongs to you
-- Gemini API key stored securely in Apps Script Properties
-- No telemetry, tracking, or analytics

-This project cannot see your data.
-Only you can.

----